simonspa/corryvreckan/src/modules/Clustering4D/README.md

 * 2D cluster positions in global coordinates
 * Cluster times
 * Cluster multiplicity
-* Histogram with time difference of pixel time and cluster time for all pixels in a cluster
+* Time difference between seed pixel and other pixels in a cluster for different cluster sizes and vs. the pixel charge

 ### Usage
 ```toml